greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/sample-sizes-for-surveys_1_1.md

 ---
-title: "Sample sizes for surveys"
+title: Sample sizes for surveys
-description: "A guide to help determine your survey sample size."
+description: A guide to help determine your survey sample size.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/sample-sizes-for-surveys_1_1/
+linkTitle: Sample sizes for surveys
+type: docs
 ---

 In a perfect world, we’d sample every single user within the [population](https://statsandr.com/blog/what-is-the-difference-between-population-and-sample/).
 However, we can’t do that.
 Why?
 It’s inefficient, expensive, time-consuming, and probably impossible to pull off.
 Instead, we try to attain a *representative sample of the population* from the population we want to focus on.
 To do this, we take a slice of that population, referred to as our ‘sample’.